In 33 years of volunteer work, here’s what I’ve learned about the power dynamics of non-profit organizations

 On occasion, I’ve worked with fellow residents to influence land use decision making – giving rise to outcomes that serve the interests of everyday residents – in South Etobicoke, a stretch of neighbourhoods in Toronto where we used to live.
 Among other things, a decade ago we worked together to keep a public school in public hands rather than seeing the property demolished.
 More recently, we’ve saved a heritage house from being partially demolished.

-During the first half of the above-noted thirty years, as a volunteer my focus was on launching of self-help associations for people who stutter.
-In the second fifteen years, my focus has been more on land use decision making.
-During the past fifteen years, a key thing I’ve learned is that sometimes power speaks its own language, whereby up is down, and big is small.
+During the first half of the above-noted 33 years, as a volunteer my focus was on launching of self-help associations for people who stutter.
+In the subsequent 18 years, my focus has been more on land use decision making.
+During the past 18 years, a key thing I’ve learned is that sometimes power speaks its own language, whereby up is down, and big is small.

 It’s an intrinsic property of power (and, in fact, the pursuit of power) that, sometimes, such reversals in standard language usage can occur.
 I found it most intriguing, the first time I became aware – in a heightened kind of way – of this form of language usage.
 It has since occurred to me that I had not previously thought about occasions and contexts, going back many years, where the same usage was at play.
 Which brings to mind that many people have read my posts over the years about scams and scamming.